quiltdata/iac/terraform/README.md

 ## Updating stacks

-1. For certain (older) versions of Terraform you must place a new template at the existing location of `template_url=` and then `terraform apply`.
+For certain (older) versions of Terraform you must change the contents stored at `template_url=` without changing the URL itself.

 > Changing `template_url=` on an existing stack may cause Terraform to
 > replace the entire stack.